FastyBird/triggers-node/readme.md

 ## Configuration

-This microservices is preconfigured for default connections, but your infrastructure could be different.
+This microservice is preconfigured for default connections, but your infrastructure could be different.

 Configuration could be made via environment variables: